abdul-said/three-tier-architecture/README.md

 Prerequisites
 Before deploying this architecture, ensure you have the following:

- -`Terraform: Installed on your local machine.
+ - Terraform: Installed on your local machine.
 Download Terraform

- -`AWS CLI: Configured with appropriate credentials.
+ - AWS CLI: Configured with appropriate credentials.
 Install AWS CLI

- -`AWS Account: With permissions to create the necessary resources.
+ - AWS Account: With permissions to create the necessary resources.

 Usage
 Clone the Repository: